 The bird of the night was the Bushy-crested hornbill.
 We came across an entire family sleeping on the branches overhanging the road.

 We spotted a Malay stink badger as it was lumbering across the road a few meters in front of our car.
 It then crossed the road, turned around and started walking towards us along the grassy side of the road.
 We got down from the car and crouched on the road waiting for it to emerge from the grass.
-It popped out 2 or so meters away from us.
+The cute guy popped out 2 or so meters away from us.
 It was so close that I was struggling to fit the entire animal in the frame through my telephoto lens.
-It was completely unfazed as it crossed the road again as if it couldn’t decide which way it wanted to go.
-We watched it until it finally disappeared in the darkness, only then realizing how close we came to being sprayed by its foul smelling secretion had it felt threatened by us.
+Completely unphased it crossed the road again as if it couldn’t decide which way it wanted to go.
+We watched it until it finally disappeared in the darkness, only then realizing how close we came to being sprayed by its foul-smelling secretion had it felt threatened by us.

 Close encounters like this are the reason we come to wild places.
 A glimpse at a rare creature is incredibly exciting, but having an experience with an animal is unforgettable.

 To break the monotony of driving the same roads for hours, Mike took us to a small pond in the forest to check out the frogs.
 To my shame, I am not at all familiar with Bornean amphibian fauna and apart from Wallace’s flying frog, I wouldn’t be able to recognize a single species.
 We did find some tree frogs at the ponds but had no way of identifying them.